-The March 21 1769 the first register of the accounts of the Maison Ruinart brings a novelty among shipments: sending his precious Champagne in Elsinore, Denmark, contained in wooden boxes.
-This mode of packaging is an absolute innovation, because the effervescent wine of the lands of Champagne at the time was sent for baskets, a protection imperfect, that caused regularly the loss of a certain number of bottles.
+The March 21 1769 the first register of the accounts of the Maison Ruinart brings a novelty among shipments: sending his precious Champagne to Elsinore, Denmark, contained in wooden cases.
+This packaging method is an absolute innovation, since the sparkling wine from the Champagne lands at the time was shipped in baskets, an imperfect protection, which regularly caused the loss of a certain number of bottles.

-Therefore, this was a modus operandi uncommon.
-Suddenly, even the value of the product affects the way in which ships: the wooden boxes resistant will protect it from the risks of transport, while consolidating the quality of trade relations that bind the Maison champenoise its customers.
+It was therefore an uncommon modus operandi.
+Suddenly, the very value of the product influences the way it is shipped: the resistant wooden crates will protect it from the risks of transport, while consolidating the quality of the commercial relations that bind the Maison Champenoise to its customers.

-The Dutch artist Piet Hein Eek love wood.
-Not the traditional material of the carpenter, or the solid wood sculptor, but the wood already impregnated with a history, one from which it is a bit 'looked away, forgetting the natural beauty.
-You in this wood marked by the patina of time that he creates for over twenty years inlays contemporary, In which the past of the material takes on a dreamlike modern.
-Through its collections of chairs, tables, chairs or drawers, this artist graduated from the prestigious Academy of Eindhoven explores the authenticity of the wood at the same time proposing interpretations unexpected.
-Tamed by the hand of the artisan, the material is assembled, diverted, to leave its primitive condition and open up a new range of possibilities.
+Dutch artist Piet Hein Eek loves wood.
+Not the traditional material of the carpenter, nor the solid wood of the sculptor, but the wood already impregnated with a story, the one from which one has looked away a little, forgetting its natural beauty.
+IS in this wood marked by the patina of time that he has been creating contemporary inlays for over twenty years, in which the past of the material is tinged with a modern dream.
+Through his collections of chairs, tables, armchairs or chests of drawers, this artist graduated from the prestigious Academy of Eindhoven explores the authenticity of wood while offering unexpected interpretations.
+Tamed by the hand of the craftsman, the material is assembled, diverted, to leave its primitive condition and open up to a new range of possibilities.

 Piet Hein Eek has chosen to tell the origins of the Maison Ruinart.
-The case that he creates for Champagne Rosé of Maison makes reference to so original wooden case, that of 1769, full of his precious bottles.
-Here, however, the content is reduced symbolically to four bottles, arranged in staggered rows.
-The case history seems so to have traveled through time.
-Its traditional angles are slightly inclined, drawing a lozenge, a rectangular movement, an association of minimalist lines ready to get stuck with the other.
-This structure is then calculated specifically on the curves of the bottles, which it offers to the eye thanks to a sliding wall.
+The case he creates for the Maison's Champagne Rosé thus refers to the original wooden case, the one from 1769, filled with its precious bottles.
+Here, however, the content is symbolically reduced to four bottles, arranged in quincunxes.
+The historical chest thus seems to have traveled through time.
+Its traditional right angles are slightly inclined, drawing a lozenge, a parallelepiped in motion, an association of minimalist lines ready to fit together with others.
+This structure is therefore calculated specifically on the curves of the bottles, which it offers to the eye thanks to a sliding wall.

-Combined with each other, overlapping or side by side, these boxes designed by Piet Hein Eek are brought together to create a new object and unique: the "casse-cave" or a "cash-cellar" for Champagne contemporary allure, whose shape lends itself to the imagination of the owner.
+Combined with each other, overlapping or side by side, these boxes designed by Piet Hein Eek are brought together to create a new object and unique: the "casse-cave" or a "cash-cellar" for Champagne with a contemporary allure, whose shape lends itself to the owner's imagination.

-This “casse-cave” is made of the same wood recycled Piet Hein Eek uses for the creation of its furniture.
-Patiently collected by the artist, this essence of pine has been carefully chosen for its dark brown shades of raspberry, spicy red and its shades of pink, that's reminiscent of the colors of Ruinart Rosé.
-Slightly sanded to ensure the softness to the touch, the material is then covered by a thin layer of lacquer, then hand-assembled in the form of panels and stuck nailed.
-Signed and numbered individually, each "cash-cellar" of Ruinart Rosé is so unique and handmade in the studios of Piet Hein Eek, Geldrop near Eindhoven.
+This “casse-cave” is made from the same recycled wood that Piet Hein Eek uses for the creation of his furniture.
+Patiently collected by the artist, this pine essence has been meticulously chosen for its dark raspberry brown, spicy red and shades of pink, which remind it of the colors of Ruinart Rosé.
+Lightly sandblasted to ensure softness to the touch, the material is then covered with a thin layer of lacquer, then assembled by hand in the form of interlocking and nailed panels.
+Signed and numbered individually, each Ruinart Rosé “cellar box” is therefore unique and handcrafted in Piet Hein Eek's ateliers in Geldrop, near Eindhoven.

-The Ruinart Rosé reveals his temperament greedy and fruity thanks to the intervention of two complementary grapes and harmoniously balanced: Chardonnay and Pinot Noir.
-Their assembly creates a soft pink colored robe that veers towards garnet, whose purity is underlined by lively and persistent effervescence.
-The first nose evokes the freshness of the fruit red, then to cede up to more floral scents, veiled exotic fruit and spicy notes.
-On the palate the Ruinart Rosé reveals a velvety mouth, then a more full-bodied but firm, where they hatch the echo of red fruit that the wine leaves emerge on the nose, as well as a touch of pink grapefruit dotted peppermint.
+Ruinart Rosé reveals its greedy and fruity temperament thanks to the intervention of two complementary and harmoniously balanced grape varieties: Chardonnay and Pinot Noir.
+Their assembly gives life to a pale pink color that turns towards garnet, whose purity is underlined by a lively and persistent effervescence.
+The first nose evokes the freshness of red fruit, thus giving way to more floral scents, veiled with exotic fruit and spicy notes.
+On the palate the Ruinart Rosé reveals a velvety mouth, then a more full-bodied but decisive character, in which the echoes of red fruits that the wine lets emerge on the nose, as well as a touch of pink grapefruit dotted with peppermint.

-Finesse, freshness and brightness will respond with relevance to dishes playing on sweet-savory combinations, such as the combination of a manchego cheese and quince.
-The delicate fruity aroma is also married to the finest dishes, like the flesh of bream accompanied by a compote of tomato flavored with tonka bean.
-Finally, its exotic colors will respond with temper the lightness of fresh fruit in her presentation easier, but also to the greediness of a diplomatic lychee scented rose water.
+The finesse, freshness and brightness will respond with relevance to dishes that play on sweet-savory combinations, such as the combination of a Manchego cheese and a quince.
+The delicate fruity aroma will also be combined with finer dishes, such as the meat of a sea bream accompanied by a tomato compote flavored with tonka bean.
+Finally, its exotic colors will respond with temperament to the lightness of fresh fruit in its simplest presentation, but also to the delicacy of a lychee diplomat scented with rose water.